evilkost/logstash-rpm/README.md

 Vagrant
 -------

-There is a simple [Vagrantfile](http://www.vagrantup.com/) that prepares a CentOS VM with all the neccessar packages to build RPMs.
-This is useful if you're on a machine that doesn't have those tools preinstalled:
+There is a simple [Vagrantfile](http://www.vagrantup.com/) that prepares a CentOS VM with all the necessary packages to build RPMs.
+This is useful if you're on a machine that doesn't have those tools pre-installed:

     vagrant up